 Leah Grayson: Age Sixteen.

-I’d deliberately chose the furthest destination that I could get to by bus.
-I gulped nervously knowing that I didn’t have much time.
+I had deliberately chosen the furthest destination that I could get to by bus.
+I gulped nervously, knowing that I didn’t have much time.

 “I’m sure.
 The further the better,” I replied, managing a strained smile.
 I’d never been so sure of anything in my whole life.
 There was nothing left for me in Orshore anymore.
 Mom and Dad were dead.
 They were killed by an intruder who broke into our home in the middle of the night.
 I’d been away at summer camp and came home to a crime scene.

 My parents were the only family I had.
 I had no real friends.
 None that I was close to anyway.
 Mom and Dad kept pretty much to themselves, so there was no one else I could turn to for help.
 We weren’t even on first name terms with any of the neighbors.